Getting Started with xPack Windows Build Tools

 The xPack Windows Build Tools project is fully compatible with the upstream GNU Make and BusyBox.

-The details of installing the xPack Windows Build Tools on various platforms are presented in the Install Guide.
+The details for installing the xPack Windows Build Tools on different platforms are provided in the Installation Guide on the project's website.

 Documentation